CraftAcademyLabs/ca_course/week3/middleman/html_abstraction_markup_language.md

 > HAML makes me faster.
 A lot faster.
 Not having to track down where a closing tag was omitted, never accidentally crossing tag scope, and being able to trivially ascertain the selector path of a given bit of markup makes templating fast.
 I do a lot of it "the old way" too, and...it's just not as fun.
 It's frustrating, and slow, and it's not because I'm bad at it - I did it for years before HAML - it's because if you take the time to learn it, HAML is genuinely better.

+And another one:

+> My love for haml was formed in about...
+5 minutes.
+I took an existing template (had some free time) and ported it to haml.
+After eliminating about 30% of the typed characters/lines on that template, I realized how much less work it was to create a haml template vs html.
+Less maintenance, less syntactic bloat, the content just flowed.
+Mind you I have been writing HTML for 4 years now without any problems.
+I no longer had debates (do I add a tag here because I really don't f-ing feel like typing it) because it was trivial.
+It let me focus on content rather than the html.
+Also zero possibility of someone screwing up indentation thus causing a 100 line file to become completely unmaintainable.
+Which happens VERY often in html unless the writer is disciplined to all hell.
+Also: less characters + cleaner syntax = significantly easier to comprehend.

 **Happy HAML coding!**